kennych418/kennych418.github.io/index.md

 ### Teammate Contributions
 Alex: IMU dead reckoning, PCB design, IR control code
 Kenny: 3D printing, BLE code, project website

+### Maintaining Safe Social Distancing
+Since the IR beacons were relatively inexpensive, we designed and ordered enough for the both of us to use without having to meet in person.
+We designed and order the boards and parts early with the intent for each of us to have components totaling 5 beacons.
+In addition to the 2 Arduino Nano 33 BLE Sense modules we own, we borrowed 3 and purchased 1 more.
+This gave each of us access to 3 BLE/IMU modules to go with 5 IR beacon nodes.
+We shareed code and hardware designs on github and used Zoom for brainstorming and troubleshooting meetings.

 ### Sources